Event-Driven Architecture: Building Reactive Applications

 • Consumers: Subscribe to and process events asynchronously.

 Through asynchronous messaging, EDA decouples the lifecycle of producers and consumers, enabling each component to evolve independently.
+This loose coupling aligns strongly with Zero Trust network principles and distributed system isolation models.

 EDA vs Request-Response Architecture

-Traditional request-response systems tightly couple clients and servers: one component must wait for another to respond.
+Traditional request-response systems tightly couple clients and servers β€” a pattern commonly seen in classic REST APIs.
 In contrast, EDA enables:

 • Loose coupling: Components never need to know about consumers of their events.